BlaqueDevs/se-assignment-day-4-software-project-management-Brightdoro304/README.md

 Boosts Stakeholder Confidence:

 Stakeholders, including clients and investors, are more confident in the project’s success when they see that quality assurance processes are in place.
 It demonstrates a commitment to delivering a robust, functional product.
-Conclusion:
-Maintaining high standards of quality assurance is essential to delivering software that is reliable, secure, and user-friendly.
-By incorporating practices like automated testing, peer code reviews, CI/CD pipelines, and performance monitoring, software teams can identify and address issues early, reduce technical debt, and ensure long-term success.
-High-quality software not only enhances user satisfaction but also minimizes risks, reduces costs, and strengthens the company’s reputation in the marketplace.

 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?
 Defining Project Scope and Its Contribution to Successful Project Planning